Jacques Rudolph: International cricket

-South Africa domestic cricket
+Domestic cricket

-Rudolph plays for the Nashua Titans in South Africa.
-He represented the Gestetner Diamond Eagles and Northerns.
+Rudolph played for the Nashua Titans in South Africa.
+He also represented the Gestetner Diamond Eagles and Northerns.

-English County Cricket - Yorkshire

-Although still centrally contracted, Rudolph signed a three-year deal in 2007 to play for Yorkshire under the Kolpak ruling.
+Although still centrally contracted, Rudolph signed a three-year deal in 2007 to play in England for Yorkshire County Cricket Club under the Kolpak ruling.
 In doing so he declared himself unavailable for selection for the duration of the contract.
 Rudolph wore squad number 24 for Yorkshire and in October 2007 further committed himself to the county, signing a 4-year deal which would keep him at the club until 2011.

 In 2008, Rudolph was awarded the Players' Player, and fans' Player of the Year awards for Yorkshire.

 He was also awarded Yorkshire CCC Players' player of the year in 2010.

 He left Yorkshire at the end of the 2010 season after mutual agreement to terminate his contract a year early.
 This was so that he and his wife could return to South Africa to be closer to family.
 In July 2011, following Yorkshire's run of poor form, Rudolph returned to Yorkshire CCC for the last six games of the season.
 In his first game back against Lancashire he scored 12 and 35 in a loss against Lancashire CCC.
 In his second county game against Hampshire CCC he scored 99 before being caught off Imran Tahir.

 On 27 April 2017, Rudolph completed his 10,000 runs in List-A cricket.

-County Championship

 He made a record breaking century debut versus Surrey at The Oval during the County Championship.
 Yorkshire had made a shaky start, but alongside promising all-rounder Adil Rashid, Rudolph helped make 190 and in the process break a record 6th wicket partnership against Surrey for Yorkshire.
 The record had stood since George Hirst and Irving Washington posted 134 in 1902.
 Rudolph's fine innings ended for 122, being caught off the bowling of Steve Magoffin, the innings including 20 fours and 3 sixes.
 Rudolph went on to hit further consecutive centuries against Worcestershire (129*) and Durham (104*).
 His finest moment for Yorkshire came at North Marine Road, Scarborough on 23 August where he racked up a double century against Warwickshire and helped put Yorkshire in a commanding position.

-Friends Provident Trophy/Pro40

 Rudolph began the 2007 one-day season opening the batting and took just 3 games to score his maiden one-day century for Yorkshire, hitting exactly 100 off 133 balls against Leicestershire.
 Despite Rudolph's knock, Yorkshire went on to lose the game by 6 wickets.
 He kicked off his Pro40 season in style with 127 in a match against Kent at Scarborough in a Yorkshire win and continued his good form in the 8-wicket thrashing of Glamorgan with 49* as they went top of Division 2.